High House

 The Rushbrooke family came to this area from Scoulton, Norfolk, in the early 1800s.

-The same Electoral registers show that by 1850, Thomas Rushbrooke snr has returned to his original home of Scoulton, with High House Farm in the tenancy of James Worman, whilst son, Thomas Rushbrooke jnr, remains as tenant at High Common Farm.
-In May 1852, a newspaper advertisement stated that a 94 acre farm was “To Let” and to “apply to Mr Rushbrooke, Wreningham who will shew you the premises”.
-The following year, Thomas Allen Rushbrooke snr passed away.
+The same Electoral registers show that by 1850, Thomas Rushbrooke Snr had returned to his original home of Scoulton, with High House Farm in the tenancy of James Worman, whilst his son, Thomas Rushbrooke Jnr, remained as tenant at High Common Farm.
+In May 1852, a newspaper advertisement stated that a 94-acre farm was ‘To Let’ and to ‘apply to Mr Rushbrooke, Wreningham who will shew you the premises’.
+The following year, Thomas Allen Rushbrooke Snr died.

 In 1893, (the younger) Thomas Allen Rushbrooke died.
-By this time, his son Thomas Lane Rushbrooke had become the tenant at High House and his father’s various properties were by put up for auction at the Royal Hotel in Norwich.
-The auction included a 12 acre small holding at Scoulton which, presumably, had once been owned by the senior T A Rushbrooke?
+By this time, his son Thomas Lane Rushbrooke had become the tenant at High House and his father’s various properties were put up for auction at the Royal Hotel in Norwich.
+The auction included a 12-acre small holding at Scoulton which, presumably, had once been owned by the senior T A Rushbrooke.
 Although one of the auction properties listed was High House Farm, it was retained and Thomas Lane Rushbrooke continued as its occupier.

 In June 1906, the farm was in the tenancy of Burton Bullimore Long and High House Farm was back up for auction.
 It failed to make its reserve price and was withdrawn from the auction at £1,175.
 In due course, it was sold – with Burton Bullimore Long remaining as its occupant.

-We expect to add more to this story as time and opportunity permits.
+We expect to add more to this story as time and opportunity permit.

 Situated close to the main house is the ruin of what is believed to be a much older building.